What is an explosives licence?

-If you are applying for an explosives licence for the first time, or for a new premises, part of the application process will include a Fire Safety Audit under the Regulatory Reform (Fire Safety) Order 2005 by one of our inspecting officers.
-This is to ensure the premises is broadly compliant with that legislation before it is considered suitable for the storage of explosives.
+If you are applying for an explosives licence for the first time, or for new premises, part of the application process will include a Fire Safety Audit under the Regulatory Reform (Fire Safety) Order 2005 by one of our inspecting officers.
+This is to ensure the premises are broadly compliant with that legislation prior to considering its suitability for the storage of explosives.

 If you are intending to store more than 2,000kg of Net Explosive Content (NEC) of fireworks, you must apply for a licence from the Health and Safety Executive.

-For new applications please contact us at email@example.com or call us on 0113 3875738 to obtain an ID/ref number and BACS details.
+For new applications please contact us at firstname.lastname@example.org or call us on 0113 3875738 to obtain an application form, reference number and BACS details.

 Fireworks can normally only be sold at specified dates and times based on the issue of the storage licence.
 If, as a retailer, you wish to sell fireworks outside these dates you must apply for a ‘licence to supply or expose for supply’ adult fireworks.